bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: code and tests make it clear that `Data.Eq.Eq a` is retained, and `Eq<a>` is only the compatibility representation used by current model typing.

+Status: implemented for inferred rules through `Rule::haskell_signature` and the compatibility bridge call site.

 ### 3. Strengthen Name-Resolution Parity Tests